Undergraduate Tuition & Aid

 Financial Aid

 The Institute’s undergraduate financial aid program ensures that an MIT education is accessible to all qualified candidates regardless of their financial circumstances.
-MIT provides financial aid to meet the full price of an MIT education, based on the calculated financial need of a family.
-In 2020–2021, 99% of undergraduates received $160.6 million in financial aid from all sources, with MIT being the largest source.
-For students with a family income under $ 90,000 (and typical assets), the Institute ensures that scholarship funding from all sources will allow them to attend MIT tuition-free.
+MIT provides financial aid to meet the full price of an MIT education, based on demonstrated financial need.
+In 2021–2022, 90% of undergraduates received $178.5 million in financial aid from all sources, with MIT being the largest source.
+For students with a family income under $ 140,000 (and typical assets), the Institute ensures that scholarship funding from all sources will allow them to attend MIT tuition-free.

 -